Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

-I am always in wide-eyed amazement at how stupid some people can be, and when children are added to the mix I have to be perpetually horrified by just bad parenting in general.
-I'm not talking about abuse, as we see it today, I'm talking about over scheduling.
-I'm talking about the poor children who you wonder why they haven't collapsed dead on the lawn yet from exhaustion, pushed beyond their limits by none other than their parents!
+I am always amazed at how stupid some people can be, and when children are added to the mix I am perpetually horrified by bad parenting.
+I'm not talking about abuse; I'm talking about over-scheduling.
+I'm talking about the poor children who I'm surprised haven't collapsed dead on the lawn yet from exhaustion, pushed beyond their limits by none other than their parents!

 I hear comments like "Oh, I don't know why little Timmy does nothing but sleep when he comes home.
-You'd think he'd be just as hyper at home as he is on the 5 sports teams he's on." and "I don't know why my child is perpetually crying and breaking down!"
+You'd think he'd be just as hyper at home as he is on the five sports teams he's on."
+And "I don't know why my child is perpetually crying and breaking down!"
 Can you be that stupid?
 I sit back just wanting to throttle these idiots.

 But Little Timmy Likes Basketball!

 This is the number one excuse I hear out of each of these parents' mouths.
 They insist their children just love to be out playing basketball, or baseball, or Olympic swimming, it really doesn't matter.
-I don't doubt that most children do enjoy these activities - to a point.
-However when they are spending more hours a day "practicing" and going to tournaments then they are going to school or being a child, there's something wrong with the picture!
-I'm sure the beginning of each and every day is fun for these little monkeys, but are the really enjoying it by the end?
-So many times I've seen parents push their children not to take any days off, not for mental or physical health.
+I don't doubt that most children do enjoy these activities—to a point.
+However, when they are spending more hours a day practicing and going to tournaments than they are going to school or being a child, there's something wrong with the picture!
+I'm sure the beginning of every day is fun for these little monkeys, but are they really enjoying it by the end?
+So many times I've seen parents push their children not to take any days off.
 Children are not mature creatures.
-They are not capable of knowing what's best for themselves, that's why parents have to do their job and know when something is becoming too much for their child.
+They are not capable of knowing what's best for themselves; that's why parents have to do their job and know when something is becoming too much for their child.

 This one is a good point to make.
 Indeed when most of these children's parents were growing up they didn't have all the luxuries of being able to choose from a vast array of sports, clubs, and activities.
 Hell, nowadays you can even join robot clubs where you can build robots to kill other robots (how endearing - still it's the closest thing to playing a sport some of us will ever get.)
 Initially I don't think there is anything wrong with choice, or taking some of those opportunities.
 If you have a child that has varied interests and wants to join a lot of different activities then that's fine.
 However someone responsible should be stepping in and saying these kids can only pick what's most interesting to them, not all of them.
 It's a classic kid in the candy store complex.
 Sure, allow a kid into a candy store and say they can have anything they want they'll come out with bagfuls of everything.
 Only the next morning when they feel like the gingerbread man kicked the piss out of them will they learn that this was probably the wrong thing to do.
 Still, being kids they'd probably repeat that particular mistake time and time again.
 That's why they need someone looking out for them.